 F-35 Fighter Jet: The Future of Autonomous Warfare?
-Are Pilots Becoming Redundant? - YaNoticias
+Are Pilots Becoming Redundant? - YANoticias

 - Advanced AI and machine learning are pivotal in enabling the F-35 to autonomously conduct complex missions.

-- AI integration significantly boosts the jet’s ability to gather and analyze data, enhancing situational awareness and reducing response times.
+- AI integration significantly boosts the jet’s ability to gather and analyse data, enhancing situational awareness and reducing response times.

 - Development of a next-generation communications system aims to improve interaction with unmanned aerial systems (UAS).